aravind1338/Stats506_public/README.md

 3. Week 3: We created a public git repository, edited the README markdown file to include information about the course and reinforced Git and Markdown concepts

 ## Weeks 4-6

+1. Week 4: In part 1, we wrote dplyr pipes to analyze the Orange dataset from R's datasets package.
+In part 2, we used ggplot to use summary results from an analysis of the 2015 RECS dataset.
+2. Week 5: We first finished up part 2 of last week's activity, and then moved on to do a peer review of the github repos of our classmates.